gunantosteven/admin/admin/README.md

 ## How to run

-Change env.example to env in "envoriment" folder and change the value inside.
+Change env.example to env in "environment" folder and change the value inside.

 then run flutter pub run build_runner watch --delete-conflicting-outputs